 Those workouts will give you the foundations for the rugby player look.
 But to get the rugby player strength, power and mobility, McKenzie recommends adding in modified strongman training (MST).

 MST involves the kind of moves you might see on World’s Strongest Man: log presses, yoke carries, Atlas stone lifts.
 “It’s an all-action blend of full-body functional strength and power moves,” says McKenzie.
 “You’ll get through a big volume of work to build muscle, experience short rest periods to improve cardiovascular efficiency and a sky-high intensity to burn through fat reserves.”

 McKenzie suggests an effective MST circuit of tyre flips, prowler pushes, sled pulls and med ball slams.
 Thrash yourself on each station for 30 seconds then rest for 30 seconds and go again for five more agonising rounds.
 A more gym-friendly version would include all-out sprints at a high resistance on the rowing machine or assault bike.

 “MST is about as rugby-specific as you’re going to get and it’s really functional,” says McKenzie.
 “You get through a huge amount of work in a short space of time.
 You’re working between 90-100% of your maximum heart rate in controlled periods but also using your full body so you stay flexible and mobile.”

 Combine these drills once or twice a week with two to three of Gotting’s hypertrophy workouts and plenty of rest between sessions to recharge and your rugby physique will quickly take shape.

 And the happy side-effect of looking like you could handle high-speed collisions and dish them out yourself is that you’ll look great in a well-fitted T-shirt.
-“We don’t train to look a certain way,” says McKenzie.
-“We train for the sport and as a byproduct we end up looking the way we do.
+“But we don’t train to look a certain way,” says McKenzie.
+“We train for the sport and, as a byproduct, we end up looking the way we do.
 Function comes first, the look comes second.”